-ACS CAN joined organizations representing cancer patients, survivors, providers, and caregivers urging the administration to address barriers to access to care and coverage during the public health crisis
+ACS CAN joined 50 groups representing, cancer patients, survivors, doctors, nurses, cancer centers, pharmacists and researchers urging Congress to address barriers to patient access to care and coverage.

 Patient Assistance Programs & Discount Coupons

 Many cancer patients have difficulty affording the cost of their prescription drugs, regardless of whether they are insured.
 This is especially true for newer drugs that do not have a generic equivalent.
 Many programs exist to help patients afford their medication.
 This fact sheet focuses on two of these – patient assistance programs and discount coupons.

 Some prescription drug manufacturers operate programs that directly support the uninsured or privately-insured patient for use of the manufacturer’s products.
 These include: